thermoio/docs/client-portal/editing-reverse-dns-records.md

 # Editing Reverse DNS Records in the Client Portal

 ## But first...
 You will need your [Client Portal](https://core.thermo.io/login/) username and password.
-If you cannot locate this information, click **Forget Password?** on the Client Portal loging page, or [contact a Thermo Physicist](mailto:physicists@thermo.io).
+If you cannot locate this information, click **Forget Password?** on the Client Portal loging page.

 ## Definition
 Reverse DNS are chiefly used by servers to verify email messages.
 Many servers will reject email messages from domains or IP addresses that lack a reverse DNS record from the associated IP address